Secondary Packaging Equipment

 A great way to think about secondary packaging

-, and its importance, is to remember an old industry phrase about secondary packaging that states: “Secondary packaging is the last thing on your mind, but the first thing your customer sees.”
+and its importance, is to remember an old industry phrase that states: “Secondary packaging is the last thing on your mind, but the first thing your customer sees.”

-Secondary packaging is intended to protect not only the product, but also the primary packaging of a product, which often is most visible to the consumer in the form of retail displays.
-Common examples of secondary packaging include cardboard cartons, cardboard boxes, cardboard/plastic crates, trays, paperboard cartons, shrink wrapped bundles, trayed PET bottles held with shrink wrap, taped or glued cardboard cartons containing cans of food, cans inside a paperboard carton, etc. Common case style examples are available in the documents linked below:
+It is intended to protect not only the product, but also the primary packaging of a product, which often is most visible to the consumer in the form of retail displays.
+Common examples include cardboard cartons, cardboard boxes, cardboard/plastic crates, trays, paperboard cartons, shrink wrapped bundles, trayed PET bottles held with shrink wrap, taped or glued cardboard cartons containing cans of food, cans inside a paperboard carton, etc. Common case style examples are pictured below:

 Primary packaging is the term used to designate the layer of packaging in immediate contact with the product.
 Think about primary packaging as the container in which the product is stored.
 For instance, the primary packaging of milk is typically a plastic gallon jug.
 Manufacturers determine their primary packaging with both the product and existing secondary layers of packaging in mind.
 Other examples of primary packaging include bottles, cans, wrappers, air-tight bags, etc.